 Almost 2 in 5 adults in the US have high cholesterol (total blood cholesterol > 200mg/dl).
 This can lead to deposits in your blood vessels that can put you at risk for heart attack and stroke.
 They are the two leading causes of death in the US.²

 Familial Hypercholesterolemia (FH)

-Known as FH, familial hypercholesterolemia is a common life-threatening genetic condition that causes high cholesterol and, if untreated, can lead to an early heart attack and heart disease.
+Known as FH, familial hypercholesterolemia is a common life-threatening genetic condition that causes high cholesterol and, if untreated, can lead to early heart disease and an increased risk of heart attack.
 This is due to a mutation in one of the genes that control the way cholesterol is cleared by the body.
-FH is one of the most common diseases compared with other inherited disorders.3 An estimated 1 in 250 Americans have FH, however, 70 percent have not been accurately diagnosed.4
+FH is one of the most common diseases compared with other inherited disorders.3 An estimated 1 in 250 Americans have FH, however, 70 percent may not have been accurately diagnosed.4

 Who is at Risk for Cardiovascular Disease?

 You may be at risk for cardiovascular disease if you have:2

 - A family history of cardiovascular disease

 - A close relative who suffered from a heart attack